FOOD

 This household food insecurity rate is over eight times higher than the Canadian average, and one of the highest rates for an indigenous population in a developed country.

 The Coalition discussed six themes that need to be addressed to ensure food security is achieved.
+While they were referring specifically to Nunavut, the problems in NWT and the Yukon are similar, so our strategy will be as well.
 We aim to actively work on five of these six themes to eliminate food insecurity as follows:

 1. Country food.
 Their concern was local populations are eating less country food than in the past due to: